tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * Q: I set the Minecraft time to a certain day but In Control rules don't seem to notice?
     * A: In Control uses an internal day counter which is not the same as the Minecraft day.
 You can use the `/incontrol days` command to see the current day and also to set it

+## Remarks on the 1.21 version

+There are currently some limitations and bugs in the 1.21 version.
+Here are some of the things that are not working or are limited:

+* `biometype` no longer exists.
+This is not going to change.
+Use `biometags` instead
+* All NBT checks and commands are going to be reworked in the future.
+Don't depend on it too much right now.
+1.21 has a new system for this which In Control needs to support
+* Gamestage support is not enabled yet
+* Looting has changed considerably in 1.21.
+In Control tries to adapt as much as possible

 ## Differences between the 1.20 version and older